Skip to content

 0

-Pie chart of plot size required as per table 2
+Pie chart of plot size preference table

 Type of housing to be built